 Would you live in a van and work from a hotspot near some of America’s national parks?

-Would you move to Latin America to travel, enjoy tropical weather, and a low cost of living?
+Would you move to Latin America to travel, enjoy tropical weather, and have a low cost of living?

 Would you move to the countryside?
 The suburbs?
 Close to family?